manish-garodia/manish-garodia/common/initialize-environment/initialize-environment.md

     </copy>
     ```

-2. Accept defaults for file and passphrase by press *Enter* three times to create a key with no passphrase.
+2. Accept defaults for file and passphrase by pressing *Enter* three times to create a key with no passphrase.

     ![](images/ssh-key-gen.png " ")